sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - **Role specific:** License fees / continuing education specific to your role

-- **Educational experiences:**
-  - Courses, workshops, and/or exhibitions, both digital or in-person _(including transportation)_
-  - Extended educational degrees, university classes, and certifications
+- **Educational experiences:** Courses, workshops, and/or exhibitions, both digital or in-person _(including transportation)_.
+Extended educational degrees, university classes, and certifications
 - **Conferences**: Attending conferences relevant to your role (the attendance and travel fees associated with them
 - **Leadership/professional coaching:** obtaining certified professional coaching outside of our organization or continuing to work with your Modern Health coach beyond our given 10 annual coaching credits